mzeakis/diplwmatiki_ergasia/README.md

 that give the best possible prediction success rate.
 Finally, a program (keyFinder.ipyndb) was developed that uses the trained model to predict the music key of any track we want by having the corresponding mp3 file.

-In this repository there are files that helped us find easier ways to perform some programming tasks such as
+In this repository there are test files such as "TESTwavTospectro.ipynb" and "TEST.ipynb" that helped us find easier ways to perform some programming tasks for the main files.